Whitewater Rafting – Mt. Shasta – Marble Mountains – Klamath River

 – Avalanche safety and basic rescue.

-- Three climbing seasons he spent as a rescue doctor on Mt.
+– 3 seasons as a rescue doctor on Mt.
 McKinley in Alaska for the National Park Service at the 14,000 foot medical / rescue station.

-- Numerous medical projects in the Himalayas including two seasons as a staff physician for the Himalayan Rescue Association.
+Worked on numerous medical projects in the Himalayas including two seasons as a staff physician for the Himalayan Rescue Association

-- Expedition physician for the first American ascent of Kangchenjunga, the world’s third highest peak (28,000 feet).
+– Expedition physician on the first American ascent of Kangchenjunga, the world’s third highest peak (28,000 feet).

-- Dr. Donner’s extraordinary background in expedition medicine was the basis for 5 years of service as a medical operations consultant for NASA, where he was involved in the design of the Shuttle and International Space Station medical systems.
+– 5 years of service as a medical operations consultant for NASA, where he was involved in the design of the Shuttle and International Space Station medical systems

-Sheryl Olson, RN – Colorado Springs; Flight Nurse; Outdoor Survival and Navigation Instructor.
+Sheryl Olson, RN: Colorado Springs; Flight Nurse; Owns Wilderness Wise, a outdoor survival and navigation educational company.
 Avid backcountry skier and backpacker.
+Has led two expeditions to Everest base camp.